genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/08_consolidators.md

 So, let's define a **positions-app-tutorial-consolidator.kts** file inside **positions-app-tutorial-script-config/src/main/resources/scripts**.
 This is where you define the consolidator logic.

-The consolidator is going to increase or decrease the quantity for `POSITION` records, based on the `TRADE` table updates.
+The Consolidator is going to increase or decrease the quantity for `POSITION` records, based on the `TRADE` table updates.
 It also needs to calculate the new notional.

 ```kotlin
 import global.genesis.gen.config.tables.POSITION.NOTIONAL